omrahman/flexible-mortgage-calculator/ARCHITECTURE.md

 # Architecture Overview

-This document outlines the current architecture of the Mortgage Recast Calculator application, a React-based web application for calculating mortgage payments with recasting and extra payment scenarios.
+This document outlines the current architecture of the Mortgage Calculator application, a React-based web application for calculating mortgage payments with recasting and extra payment scenarios.

 ## Technology Stack